ysandeepkumarreddy/C-and-C-Programs/README.md

 8. C implements algorithms and data structures swiftly, facilitating faster computations in programs.
 This has enabled the use of C in applications requiring higher degrees of calculations like MATLAB and Mathematica.
 9. Riding on these advantages, C became dominant and spread quickly beyond Bell Labs replacing many well-known languages of that time, such as ALGOL, B, PL/I, FORTRAN, etc. C language has become available on a very wide range of platforms, from embedded microcontrollers to supercomputers.

+# Run a C/C++ program on terminal using gcc compiler

+## Follow these steps to run programs on terminal:

+### Step 1.
+Open terminal.

+Step 2.
+Type command to install gcc or g++ complier:

+$ sudo apt-get install build-essential

+This will install the necessary C/C++ development libraries for your Ubuntu to create C/C++ programs.

+To check gcc version type this command:

+$ gcc –version or gcc –v

+Step 3.
+Open a file using any editor.

+$ sudo gedit first.c (for C programs)

+$ sudo gedit hello.cpp (for C++ prgrams)

+Step 4.
+Write the Code on Text Editor

+Step 5.
+Save the file and exit.

+Step 6.
+Compile the program using any of the following command:

+(i).
+Compiling C program.

+$ sudo gcc first.c

+It will create an executable file with “.out” extension named as “a.out”.

+Or

+$ sudo gcc –o first first.c

+Where first is the executable or object file of first.c program.

+(ii).
+Compiling C++ program.

+$ sudo g++ hello.cpp (or)

+$ sudo g++ -o hello hello.cpp

+[Note: Make sure you are in the same directory where you have created your program before compiling it.]

+Step 8.
+To run this program type this command:

+(i).
+For running C program

+$ ./a.out (If you compiled using first command)

+Or

+$ ./first (If you compiled using second command)

+(ii).
+For running C++ program

+$ ./a.out (If you compiled using first command)

+Or

+$ ./hello (If you compiled using second command)

+It will show output on the terminal.

+Try this.
+All the best!!!

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.